Andy Musser: Career

 Musser worked for WCAU radio and television in Philadelphia from 1965 to 1971.
-During this time he served as a radio play-by-play announcer for Eagles football as well as 76ers and Villanova Wildcats basketball.
+During this time, he served as a radio play-by-play announcer for Eagles football, as well as 76ers and Villanova Wildcats basketball.
 One of the youngest lead broadcasters in the National Football League at the time, he covered the Eagles' games with Charlie Gauer for four years until the station lost the broadcast rights to WIP in 1969.
 Musser also called various events nationally for CBS Radio, including Super Bowl VI, Super Bowl VIII and the 1976 MLB All-Star Game.

 Musser was the lead voice for Chicago Bulls telecasts on WSNS from 1973 through 1976, pairing with Dick Gonski in the first two seasons and Lorn Brown in the third.
-Musser called New York Knicks away games with Cal Ramsey on WOR-TV and Manhattan Cable Television home games for the next four seasons from 1976 to 1980.
+He also called New York Knicks away games with Cal Ramsey on WOR-TV and Manhattan Cable Television home games for the next four seasons from 1976 to 1980.
 He handled all the games in the first three years, but only home games in the fourth year.

 The Broadcast Pioneers of Philadelphia inducted Musser into their Hall of Fame in November 2011.

 Personal life

-Musser was married for 50 years to Eun Joo.
+Musser was married to Eun Joo for 50 years.
 They had two children, Allan and Luanne, and four grandchildren.
 Musser died on January 22, 2012.